PoCInnovation/Workshops/software/10.Neo4j/README.md

 # Workshop 10 - Discover graph database with Neo4j

-:heavy_check_mark: Learn graph database concept
+✔️ Learn graph database concept

-:heavy_check_mark: Interact with a graph database
+✔️ Interact with a graph database

-:heavy_check_mark: Use an OGM to simplify your development
+✔️ Use an OGM to simplify your development

-:heavy_check_mark: Understand Cypher syntax
+✔️ Understand Cypher syntax

-:heavy_check_mark: Build basics query through a query builder
+✔️ Build basics query through a query builder

-:heavy_check_mark: Test your Typescript code with Jest framework
+✔️ Test your Typescript code with Jest framework

 ## Step 0 - Initialization